 Connect the holidays to historical events.
 One important event to share with your students is the Christmas Truce that occurred during World War 1 when British and German soldiers left their trenches and celebrated Christmas together.
 I have read the picture book Christmas in the Trenches by John McCutcheon to my students.
 After the read-aloud, we have a class discussion about the events of the story and continue our research about this event.

 Students need to get up and move during lessons.
-I have created a free Interactive Christmas Writing Prompts resource that provides teachers with 7 different story prompts.
+I have created these Interactive Christmas Writing Prompts resource that provides teachers with 8 different story prompts.
 I print out several copies of each writing prompt, and display each prompt around my classroom on a clipboard or taped to a hard surface.
 Students must rotate around to the different writing prompts and add one line to the story.
 Each line must build upon the previous.
 Students practise their creative writing skills in an engaging manner.
 Find this resource on Shopify CAD and Teachers Pay Teachers USD.

 If you need a longer writing assignment for December – try this Christmas Writing Assignment.
 Students will select the role of one character: Santa’s Elf, Christmas Turkey, Gingerbread man, Christmas Tree or Museum Curator and create a written product (brochure, postcards, infographic, etc) based on the character’s specific writing prompt.
 By using this fun Christmas creative writing choice board assignment, teachers can combine covering the writing curriculum and enjoying the holiday season with their classes.
 Students are provided with 5 different Christmas themed writing options using the RAFT format (Role, Audience, Format, Topic).
 Find this resource on Shopify CAD and Teachers Pay Teachers USD.